-I've only recently understood that diversity goes beyond the superficial idea of people looking different and focuses on thinking differently, encouraging new ideas and creating an environment where everyone feels like they belong and comfortable to contribute.
+I've only recently understood that diversity goes beyond the superficial idea of people looking different and focuses on thinking differently, encouraging new ideas and creating an environment where everyone feels

 All perspectives and experiences help to add value.

 The main thing is that it needs to feel genuine.
 When it is real, working as a team can not only be rewarding but motivating for further collaboration, enabling diversity of thought and better communication with one and another.